Himalaya's heat pump

 Soot that remains in the atmosphere also absorbs solar radiation, causing an “elevated heat pump.”
 Kargel and his colleagues, following research conducted by NASA’s William Lau and other physicists and climatologists, theorize that this heat pump is blowing large amounts of monsoon moisture farther north than would have been the case otherwise.
 “This may be a possible cause of additional atmosphere heating beyond that which the greenhouse effect causes, thereby possibly explaining the accelerated melting of glaciers in the eastern Himalaya,” he said.

 The effects of the elevated heat pump may be changing both regional air temperature and monsoon precipitation patterns over the range.
 Increased atmospheric heating is causing many glaciers to melt along the southeastern end of the range, where the Gangotri Glacier is located.
-But the increased moisture caused by the heat pump is being blown to the northwest, where it falls as snow over the high elevations in Pakistan and Afghanistan, possibly aiding the growth of glaciers in that region, such as the Baltoro, according to Kargel.
+But the increased moisture caused by the heat pump is being blown to the northwest, where it falls as snow over the high elevations, possibly aiding the growth of glaciers in that region, such as the Baltoro, according to Kargel.

 Whence the water